 For those of you who are fans of wallpapers, then I have some good news.
 Wallpapers are here to stay.
-They have evolved over the years and are finally a super attractive option again; especially now since pattern is huge anew (perhaps some of you may remember the post about the rising decorating trend).
+They have evolved over the years and are finally a super attractive option again; especially now since pattern is huge anew (perhaps some of you may remember the post about the rising decorating trend with some beautiful examples of gorgeous wallpapers).
 Well it looks like wallcoverings are the protagonists in any design-serious room!
 The palm leaves are still strong, just not over the top (yes!) and thankfully more geometric patterns are giving us home lovers more options.

 Possible Future Trends